fujaba/fulibScenarios/src/test/scenarios/language/placeholders/Placeholders.md

 Alice has an age of type int.
 Alice has a motivation of type double.

-StudyRight has students and is uni of some Students.
+StudyRight has students and is uni of many Students.
-Alice has uni and is one of the students of some University.
+Alice has uni and is one of the students of a University.

 # Scenario without Objects, but with concrete values